AMReX-Codes/amrex/_sources/Basics.rst.txt

       real(amrex_real),intent(inout)::u(ulo(1):uhi(1),ulo(2):uhi(2),ulo(3):uhi(3),nu)
     end subroutine f

 Ghost Cells
 ===========

- uses MultiFab as the data container for floating point data on multiple Boxes on a single AMR level.
+AMReX uses :cpp:`MultiFab` as the data container for floating point data on multiple Boxes on a single AMR level.
 Each rectangular Box has its own boundaries.
-A MultiFab can have ghost cells for storing data outside its grid Box boundaries.
+A :cpp:`MultiFab` can have ghost cells for storing data outside its grid Box boundaries.
 This allows us to perform stencil type of operations on regular arrays.
-There are three basic types of boundaries: (1) interior boundary; (2) coarse/fine boundary; and (3) physical boundary.
+There are three basic types of boundaries:

+    #. interior boundary
+    #. coarse/fine boundary
+    #. physical boundary.

 Periodic boundary is not considered a basic type in the discussion here because after periodic transformation it becomes either interior boundary or coarse/fine boundary.

 Interior boundary is the border among the grid Boxes themselves.
-For example, in Figure 4.2, the two blue grid
-Boxes on level 1 share an interior boundary that is 10 cells long.
-For a MultiFab with ghost cells on level 1, we can use the MultiFab::FillBoundary function introduced in Section [sec:basics:multifab] to fill ghost cells at the interior boundary with valid cell data from other Boxes.
+For example, in the figure showing :ref:`example of AMR grids<fig:basics:amrgrids>` at the beginning of this chapter, the two blue grid Boxes on level 1 share an interior boundary that is 10 cells long.
+For a :cpp:`MultiFab` with ghost cells on level 1, we can use the :cpp:`MultiFab::FillBoundary` function introduced in the section on :ref:`sec:basics:multifab` to fill ghost cells at the interior boundary with valid cell data from other Boxes.

-Coarse/fine boundary is the border between two AMR levels.
-FillBoundary does not fill these ghost cells.
+A coarse/fine boundary is the border between two AMR levels.
+:cpp:`FillBoundary` does not fill these ghost cells.
 These ghost cells on the fine level need to be interpolated from the coarse level data.
-This is a subject that will be discussed in
+This is a subject that will be discussed in the section on :ref:`sec:amrcore:fillpatch`.
-Section [sec:amrcore:fillpatch].

 The third type of boundary is the physical boundary at the physical domain.
 Note that both coarse and fine AMR levels could have grids touching the physical boundary.
 It is up to the application codes to properly fill the ghost cells at the physical boundary.
-However, does provide support for some common operations.
+However, AMReX does provide support for some common operations.
-See Chapter [Chap:Boundary] for a discussion on domain boundary conditions in general, including how to implement physical (non-periodic) boundary conditions.
+See the chapter on :ref:`Chap:Boundary` for a discussion on domain boundary conditions in general, including how to implement physical (non-periodic) boundary conditions.

 I/O
 ===

-In this section, we will discuss parallel I/O capabilities for mesh data in .
-Section [sec:Particles:IO] will discuss I/O for particle data.
+In this section, we will discuss parallel I/O capabilities for mesh data in AMReX.
+The section on :ref:`sec:Particles:IO` will discuss I/O for particle data.

 Plotfile
 --------

- has its native plotfile format.
-Many visualization tools are available for  plotfiles
+AMReX has its own native plotfile format.
+Many visualization tools are available for AMReX plotfiles (see the chapter on :ref:`Chap:Visualization`).
-(Chapter [Chap:Visualization]).  provides the following two functions for writing a generic  plotfile.
-Many application codes may have their own plotfile routines that store additional information such as compiler options, git hashes of the source codes and ParmParse runtime parameters.
+AMReX provides the following two functions for writing a generic AMReX plotfile.
+Many AMReX application codes may have their own plotfile routines that store additional information such as compiler options, git hashes of the source codes and :cpp:`ParmParse` runtime parameters.

+.. highlight:: c++

 ::